kevinhikaruevans/kevinhikaruevans.github.io/_posts/2025-08-01-coffee-maker-thing.md

 </video>

 # Prototyping
 Since I want this to be revertable, using a non-contact current sense would be the best choice.
-I have a couple current transformers (CTs) that I've salvaged, and I think these would be the best choice for measuring whether the thermostat is switched on or off, since it's non-invasive and ``isolated.''
+I have a couple current transformers (CTs) that I've salvaged and they will work for measuring whether the thermostat is switched on or off, since it's non-invasive and relatively safe.

 I initially just stuck the CT inline with a 10k resistor and probed it, just to see what the wave looked like (it was as-expected for a resistive heater, but skewed a little from stray effects).